 At an orchard near you

 Whether you live in our nation’s capital, Saguenay, Eastern Townships, the Laurentians, Montérégie, Lanaudière or Outaouais, you’ll surely find a nearby producer awaiting with fascinating creations.
-To discover them, visit the Cidriculteurs du Québec website where you’ll also find delicious recipes to wow your guests.
+To discover them, visit the Cidriculteurs du Québec website (French only) where you’ll also find delicious recipes to wow your guests.